sdether/Firkin/README.rst

 Firkin 0.1
 ==========
-A .NET embeddable Key/Value store using immutable log journalling and in-memory hashing as its storage back end.
-Inspired by Basho BitCask paper located at http://downloads.basho.com/papers/bitcask-intro.pdf
+An embeddable Key/Value store for .NET and mono using immutable log journalling and in-memory hashing as its storage back end.
+Inspired by the Basho BitCask paper located at http://downloads.basho.com/papers/bitcask-intro.pdf

 Uses
 ====